 We have considerable experience in working with different types of clients in policy development.
-We design governance-related policies and procedures to help organizations have a full governance system, along with the needed documents.
-In the process, we keep two things in mind; the regulatory framework and the global best practice.
-We coach and work closely with organizations and take them through the whole policy development cycle starting from identifying the need of policy, defining the outcomes, gathering information, consulting and review using the necessary Key performance indicators (KPIs)”.
+We design governance-related policies and procedures to help organizations have a full governance system, along with the necessary documents.
+In the process, we keep two things in mind; the regulatory framework and global best practice.
+We coach and work closely with organizations and take them through the whole policy development cycle starting from identifying the need of policy, defining the outcomes, gathering information, consulting and review using the necessary Key Performance Indicators (KPIs).

 Hawkamah partnered with the OECD and worked with MENA-OECD Task Force to develop the Policy Brief on Improving Corporate Governance of Banks in the Middle East and North Africa, which was launched in November 2009.
 The Policy Brief proposed recommendations to policy makers, banking supervisors, banking associations and individual banks in the region.

 English - Arabic

 Corporate governance and insolvency are closely linked.
 As acknowledged by the OECD Principles of Corporate Governance, the corporate governance framework should be complemented by an effective, efficient insolvency framework and by effective enforcement of creditor rights.
 Companies with a good corporate governance record reduce the risks of lenders and are often able to borrow more and on more favourable terms than their competitors with a poor governance record.
 Moreover, corporate governance in insolvent enterprises poses specific challenges.
 Legal frameworks often impose on directors of insolvent enterprises to act in the interests of creditors, and provide the latter with specific role in the governance of distressed debtors.